 By Sondre Rasch, Co-founder | Konsus

-What makes a beautiful design often seems to be “in the eye of the beholder”.
-Varying preferences, functions and quickly evolving trends tell us that there is a part of beauty that is applied, and context-specific.
-For example, we see this in industry-specific fashion trends in website design.
+What makes a beautiful design often seems to be in the eye of the beholder, as the saying goes.
+Varying preferences, functions and quickly-evolving trends tell us that part of beauty is applied and context-specific.
+For example, in this industry, we see specific fashion trends in website design.

-Yet we also experience that people with no design-experience, or knowledge of a field, instantly and usually unanimously can tell ugly from beautiful designs.
+Yet, we also experience that people who have no design experience or knowledge of a field can distinguish ugly designs from beautiful designs instantly, and usually unanimously.
 This seems to indicate that there also is a part of beauty that is universal.

 The theoretical physicist David Deutsch, in his book “The Beginning of Infinity: Explanations that Transform the World,” argues that there is indeed both subjective and objective beauty, one that is as universal as the laws of physics.